Alex Mooney

-In November 2022, Mooney filed to run for U.S. Senate in 2024, for the West Virginia seat occupied by Democrat Joe Manchin.
+In November 2022, Mooney filed to run for U.S. Senate in 2024 for the West Virginia seat occupied by outgoing Democrat Joe Manchin.
+Mooney was defeated in a landslide in the Republican primary by Governor Jim Justice.

 Early life, education, and early career

 Mooney's mother, Lala, was a Cuban refugee who escaped political imprisonment at age 21, shortly after the Bay of Pigs Invasion.
-Her older brother is former Miami mayor Xavier Suarez, and Mooney is the cousin of Miami's current mayor, Francis X. Suarez.
+Her older brother is former Miami mayor Xavier Suarez, and Mooney is the cousin of Miami's current mayor, Francis Suarez.
 His great-grandparents on his father's side were Irish-born.
 His father, Vincent, grew up in Long Island, New York.
 Mooney was born in 1971 in Washington, D.C., and raised in Frederick, Maryland.
 He graduated from Frederick High School, where he was elected president of the student government.

 In 1993, Mooney received his B.A. in philosophy from Dartmouth College.
-While attending Dartmouth, he ran for the New Hampshire House of Representatives in Grafton County's 10th District.
+While attending Dartmouth, he ran for the New Hampshire House of Representatives in Grafton County's 10th district.
 He finished in last place with 8% of the vote.
 In 2007, Mooney was elected to the Dartmouth College Association of Alumni's executive committee.
 In early 2008, he traveled to New Hampshire to testify in support of a state bill that would require legislative approval for amendments that the private Board of Trustees of Dartmouth College wished to make to its charter.

 After college, Mooney interned for U.S. Representative Ed Royce and then served as staff assistant to U.S. Representative Roscoe Bartlett.
 In 1995, he became a legislative analyst for the House Republican Conference.

 Maryland Senate

-From 1999 to 2011, Mooney represented Maryland's 3rd District, which covers parts of Washington and Frederick Counties, in the Maryland Senate.
+From 1999 to 2011, Mooney represented Maryland's 3rd district, which covers parts of Washington and Frederick counties, in the Maryland Senate.
 He served as the National Journalism Center's executive director from 2005 to 2012.